gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

     Seconds elapsed: 0.002
     Passed: 4

+Since we're using Composer, EasyTest loads Composer's autoloader so our project is automatically visible to our tests.

 To be honest, these files are looking pretty thin, and since they both test the same module "greet", we might decide to consolidate them: